drinking

 The Positive Effects of Alcohol

 Alcohol is overwhelmingly negative when consumed in excess.
 Yet, there are actually some minor health benefits associated with moderate drinking.
-Moderate drinking can also be beneficial for helping people loosen up in social situations, relieve stress, and promote well being.
+Moderate drinking can also help people loosen up in social situations, relieve stress, and promote well-being.

 Having the occasional drink is not advised for anyone in recovery.
 For those who can handle the occasional drink, there could be some positive benefits.
 Multiple studies on alcohol have shown that moderate drinking is linked to lower risk for:

-Although studies have found a minor correlative link between consuming alcohol and these health benefits, they should not be taken as direct benefits.
-The links are entirely correlative, meaning there is no proof that alcohol is the causative factor at play.
+Although studies have found a minor correlational link between consuming alcohol and these health benefits, they should not be taken as direct benefits.
+The links are entirely correlative, meaning there is no evidence that alcohol is the causative factor.

 What are the Safe Limits of Alcohol?